Mathnerd314/stroscot/docs/Commentary/PackageManager.rst

 For multiarch/NixOS the hash can be put in the SONAME by linking with absolute paths (or relative paths, they would work too).
 There is `some work <https://github.com/NixOS/nixpkgs/issues/24844>`__ in NixOS to do so.
 The rpath solution that NixOS uses currently is slow and doesn't solve the diamond problem.

-We want to hardcode the paths of binaries if possible, for minor sanity and efficiency gains.
+Since the package manager controls all versioning, we want to hardcode the versions and paths of binaries if possible, for minor sanity and efficiency gains.
 For the cases where this isn't possible,  allowing dynamic resolving of binary names ``foo`` to paths ``/usr/bin/12345/foo`` is not trivial.
 A global view doesn't work because we could have two binaries who call different versions of a binary.
 Instead we could make a pseudo-filesystem like devfs or ``/proc`` but for the system path; this can provide the necessary pid-dependent view as a symlink tree ``/system-path/foo -> /usr/bin/foo-12345``; even FUSE should be sufficiently fast since it is just one ``open()`` call and it doesn't have to handle the actual I/O. Currently NixOS uses environment variables, global symlinks in `/run/current-system/`, and chroot containers.

+per-user installs: Conda has worked out reasonable solutions for these, relative paths and so on.

 Side-by-side C libraries
 ========================